Nabil593/Nabil593/README.md

 # Hi, I'm Nabil 👋

-I'm a Full Stack Developer specializing in **MERN stack** with a passion for building scalable web applications.
+I'm a Full Stack Developer specializing in **MERN stack** with a passion for building scalable web applications.<br/>
-I’m passionate about coding, problems I embrace, Exploring, learning, always in the race.
+I’m passionate about coding, problems I embrace,<br/>
+Exploring, learning, always in the race.<br/>
-Self-taught and driven, curiosity my key,
+Self-taught and driven, curiosity my key,<br/>
 Building, solving, growing—this is me.

 # 💻 Tech Stack: